pankrator/IP-2016/week 2/README.md

 Some important properties follow.
 Bitwise operators:

 * Are *blazingly* fast
-* Allow you to store boolean values in a single bit instead of a whole byte
+* Allow you to store boolean values in a single bit instead of an entire byte

 ## Bitwise operations on numbers

 Try the following programs in C++.

 ```
 #include <iostream>